qgis/QGIS-Documentation/source/docs/training_manual/online_resources/wms.rst

   layers visible.

-* Before starting to add the WMS layer, first deactivate "on the fly" projection.
+* Before starting to add the WMS layer, first deactivate "on the fly" projection (:menuselection:`Project -> Properties...`, :guilabel:`CRS`, check :guilabel:`No projection (or unknown/non-Earth projection)`.
   This may cause the layers to no longer overlap properly, but don't worry: we'll fix that later.
 * To add WMS layers, click on the :guilabel:`Add WMS Layer` button: